 - exclusive access to high grade natural resources

-- favorable access to distribution networks
+- favourable access to distribution networks

-The absence of certain strengths may be viewed as a weakness.
 For example, each of the following may be considered weaknesses:

 - lack of patent protection